UiPath/ProcessMining-pm-utils/README.md

 `{{ pm_utils.timestamp_from_date('[expression]') }}`

 #### timestamp_from_parts ([source](macros/multiple_databases/timestamp_from_parts.sql))
-This macro create a timestamp based on a date and time field for SQL Server and Snowflake.
-For Databricks, the macro accepts two datetime fields, where the first field contains only the date and the second field only the time.
+This macro creates a timestamp based on a date field and string containing the time field.

+Variables:
+- time_format

 Usage:
 `{{ pm_utils.timestamp_from_parts('[date_expression]', '[time_expression]') }}`